Letre2/webseite/content/blog/ovi/index.md

 <br>

-## **Our digital learning assitant Ovi supports students in learning foreign languages.
+**Our digital learning assitant Ovi supports students in learning foreign languages.
 Ovi does not replace the teacher, it merely serves as a useful, additional teaching tool.
-Apart from free conversation, Ovi also supports the active use of the specific foreign language by playful approaches such as the vocabulary duel or the interactive audio play.
-In order to identify the students' weaknesses and strengths, Ovi collects data from these interactions and generates data visualizations that can be viewed by both teachers and students.
-Thus, teachers are able to give enhanced  and individualized feedback and tailor further teaching to the students' needs.
-Likewise, students benefit from the visualization of their performance as it promotes independent learning.**
+Apart from free conversation, Ovi also supports the active use of the specific foreign language by playful approaches such as the vocabulary duel or the interactive audio play.**

 <br>
 <br>
 <img src="teacher_student.png" alt="final ovi" width="100%"/>